life-itself/web3/concepts/dogecoin.md

 Dogecoin investing is a [zero-sum-game](zero-sum-game.md).

-Dogecoin has a [narrative-economics](../claims/narrative-economics.md) based on financial nihilism.
+Dogecoin has a [narrative-economics](../claims/narrative-economics.md) based on [financial-nihilism](ideologies/financial-nihilism.md)

 Dogecoin shares a payout structure similar to a [ponzi-scheme](ponzi-scheme.md).